 Mrs. Varalli-Claypool is an Associate Professor in the Physician Associate Program.
-Mrs. Varalli-Claypool has over 19 years of clinical experience in Emergency Medicine, Urgent Care and Family Practice.
+Mrs. Varalli-Claypool has over 20 years of clinical experience in Emergency Medicine, Urgent Care and Family Practice.
 In addition to her years as a PA she has been a Nationally Registered EMT-P for over 25 years.
-She has served as Treasurer and House of Delegates representative for the Oklahoma Academy of Physician Assistants.
-She is a member of the Oklahoma Health Care Authority’s Drug Utilization Review Board and the Oklahoma Simulation Alliance Committee.
+She is currently a Trustee to the Board of the Physician Assistant History Society and has served as Treasurer and House of Delegates representative for the Oklahoma Academy of Physician Assistants.
+She is a past member of the Oklahoma Health Care Authority’s Drug Utilization Review Board.
 Mrs. Varalli-Claypool earned her Bachelor of Business Administration degree from the University of Central Oklahoma in 1989 and her Masters in Health Sciences from the University of Oklahoma Health Science Center campus in 1999.
-When asked to describe her role within the Physician Associate Program; she replied “…I get students ready for clinical rotations…”
+When asked to describe her role within the Physician Associate Program; she replied “…I get students ready for clinical rotations and clinical practice…”

 Melody J. Yozzo, DHEd, PA-C